jbhannah/dctvbot/readme.md

 A simple IRC bot for chatrealm, built using [Cinch](https://github.com/cinchrb/cinch)

 ## diamondclub.tv commands
-`!whatson` or `!now` - Display what is currently live on diamondclub.tv
+`!whatson` or `!now` - Display channels that are currently live.
-`!whatsnext` or `!next` - Display the next scheduled show for Channel 1 http://diamondclub.tv/#1
+`!whatsnext` or `!next` - Display next scheduled show.
-`!schedule` - Display the scheduled shows for the next 48 hours for Channel 1 http://diamondclub.tv/#1
+`!schedule` - Display scheduled shows for the next 48 hours.

 ## Help commands
 `!help` or `/msg dctvbot help` - Post a short introduction and list available plugins.